Anti-War Movement, Articles, Howard Zinn

 Zinn’s history urges us to see colonial America not as a simple birthplace of freedom, but as a contested landscape where freedom for some rested upon bondage for others.
 The founding contradictions did not begin after the Revolution.
 They existed from the beginning.

-Create a cinematic 16:9 full-color historical scene showing colonial America as a divided society.
+This historical scene shows colonial America as a divided society.
 In one part of the scene, wealthy colonial elites stand near documents, land deeds, and trade goods.
 In another part, Native families look toward land being taken, enslaved Africans labor under coercion, indentured servants work in harsh conditions, and women stand constrained by legal and social limitations.
-The image should be serious, respectful, and non-graphic, showing exploitation without sensationalism.
-Use luminous cinematic realism, crisp faces, historical detail, soft natural colors, earth tones, cream, blue, muted green, ivory, and gentle gold accents, emotional depth, clean atmospheric depth, elegant composition, landscape 16:9.
-Avoid text, captions, logos, gore, caricature, or cartoon style.
+The image is serious, respectful, and non-graphic, showing exploitation without sensationalism.

 THE AMERICAN REVOLUTION ONLY FREED THE COLONIAL WEALTHY